jimbobbennett/smart-garden-ornaments/README.md

 ## How this guide is structured

 This guide is broken down into a number of days.
-For each day the project should take no more than about an hour and adds another part to the project.
+For each day the project should take no more than about an hour and adds another part to the finished project.
 Each day will contain multiple parts, labelled as either beginner or advanced.
 The advanced parts should be done by someone with some experience, the beginner parts are ideal for those just getting started with block based programming.
 Older kids with some programming experience may be able to complete the entire project, but will require an adult to set up the Azure resources as these may require a credit card and require a sign up from someone over the age of 18.

 Follow the links below to access the steps for each day: